ultra-000/magiclinks/README.md

 Quickly sets up Magiclinks by creating a default `magiclinks.config.js` (or `.magiclinks.config.js` if you are in your OS-specific home directory) file in your current working directory.

-If the file already exists, it will prompt you to either overwrite it or cancel the operation.
+If a configuration file already exists, you'll be prompted to overwrite it.

+But because the configuration file is just a JavaScript file like any other, I expected people to use it as such, so overwriting won't really overwrite your whole file but just the `export default {}` block (if any).
+Preserving any code, functions or any other logic you might have.

 **Example:**